Mehdierli/ProgrammingNotes/Angular.md

 ## what is subject.
 * An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.
 While plain Observables are unicast
-* A Subject is like an Observable, but can multicast to many Observers.
-Subjects are like EventEmitters: they maintain a registry of many listeners
+* Subjects are like EventEmitters: they maintain a registry of many listeners

+## what are the different types of Subjects?
+* BehaviorSubject
+    * It stores the latest value emitted to its consumers, and whenever a new Observer subscribes, it will immediately emit the latest value to the subscriber.
+* ReplaySubject
+    + A ReplaySubject has a buffer to records multiple values from the Observable execution and emit them to new subscribers.
+* AsyncSubject
+    + only after the execution completed, the last value of the Observable execution is sent to its observers.

 ## what are operators
 * Operators are functions.
 There are two kinds of operators: